Fluidkeys/pgp-for-teams-marketing/hugo/content/docs/extend-your-key-from-gpg.md

 <h2 class="numbered" id="upload-to-fluidkeys">Upload your public key to Fluidkeys</h2>

-If you'd like to receive secrets using Fluidkeys, you should also push your key to the Fluidkeys server:
+If you'd like to receive secrets using Fluidkeys, you should also upload your key to the Fluidkeys server:

 <pre class="terminal">
 <span class="command">fk key upload</span>